7 Sources

 3

 .
-The Prisma AIRS platform can scan Vertex-powered applications for vulnerabilities by simulating hacking attempts and defend against common cyberattacks such as prompt injections2
+Launched in April, Prisma AIRS can scan Vertex AI-powered applications for vulnerabilities by simulating hacking attempts and defend against common AI cyberattacks such as prompt injections.
+Under the new agreement, Prisma AIRS will protect not only workloads built on the Vertex AI platform but also software created using Google's open-source Agent Development Kit3

 5

 .
-TD Cowen managing director Shaul Eyal suggested Google may be signaling to regulators that "they will not force a single stack," allowing enterprises to adopt either Prisma AIRS or Wiz's agentless cloud security platform depending on needs4
+TD Cowen analyst Shaul Eyal suggested that Google may want to signal to regulators that it will not force a single stack, allowing enterprises to adopt either Palo Alto Networks' Prisma AIRS or Wiz's agentless platform depending on their needs5

 .